russellkerns/dom_homework/README.md

 > Note that it is possible to access variables defined elsewhere when their script tags are in the correct order _without_ having to use the `window` object.
 But, if you use a linter, it will complain.
 Thus, we have chosen to use `window`.

 We've already declared the functions being tested in `script.js`, but they don't yet do anything; it will be up to you to fill them in.
-You'll also see that we've pre-written a function body or two for you, and you'll shortly discover that a couple of tests are already passing.
-Just why we've done this will become clearer as we proceed.
+You'll also see that we've pre-written a function body or two for you.

 ## First Steps

-todo
+explain mocha

 ## Extra Credit